 - Jet2: Customers whose travel plans are affected by cancellations will be given an automatic, full refund.
 If you book a holiday but need to self-isolate due to NHS Test and Trace, you can rebook to a later date for free.

 - Wizz Air: If your flight gets cancelled due to coronavirus restrictions you will be offered a refund or credit for a future flight plus a booking incentive.
 You can rebook to an alternative destination provided it is not subject to travel restrictions.

 - Emirates: If your flight is cancelled due to COVID-19 travel restrictions, you can request a refund or complete a Travel Voucher request form to re-book your flight up to 24 months later.
 Flights are currently suspended between the UK and Dubai.

 - Norwegian: Norwegian Airlines is operating a limited flight schedule until further notice.
 If your flight is cancelled you will receive confirmation via SMS and email.
 You can request a refund of your unused ticket, or opt for flight credit and get an extra 20% towards a future trip.

 There are a lot of practical steps you can take.
-Regularly wash your hands (with soap and water or an alcohol-based hand gel), avoid touching eyes, nose and mouth and stay at least a metre away from someone who is coughing or sneezing.
+Regularly wash your hands (with soap and water or an alcohol-based hand gel), avoid touching eyes, nose and mouth and stay at least two metres away from someone who is coughing or sneezing.
 Airlines that are in operation are enforcing social distancing, and mask-wearing is usually mandatory.
 Read more.